pablodecm/phd_thesis/src/101_chapter_1.md

 describes their electromagnetic, weak and strong interactions.
-Within this fundamental theory, all known matter and energy phenomena can be explained in terms of the kinematics and interactions of elementary particles, which can in term be understood as local excitations of different fields that permeate our universe.
+Within this fundamental theory, all known matter and energy phenomena can be explained in terms of the kinematics and interactions of elementary particles, which can in turn be understood as local excitations of different fields that permeate our universe.

 From a historical perspective, this theory is the product of